Splitting Tracks

 In the Split Tracks window, you can:

-Entering or Editing a Track Listing
+Entering, Editing or Importing a Track Listing

 It is worth doing this first as it makes splitting the recording into tracks much easier subsequently.
 You can do this while recording is in progress.